ais-climber/ais-climber.github.io/_pages/project_notes/model_theory_of_learning.md

 Develop the model theory of learning.
 What axioms capture important properties of learning (e.g. induction, no forgetting, )?
 What do models of these properties look like?
 Are there "correspondences" between axioms and properties of models, as there often are in modal logic?

 ## Things to Try
+- [ ] First, write a list of properties, including "Polya's stepwise induction," "learning curve monotonicity," "no forgetting,"